Dulles Town Center, Virginia: 2023 shooting incident

 On April 2, 2023, YouTuber Tanner Cook was shot in the stomach after harassing and following a stranger while filming a prank video.
-The victim, Alan Colie, was arrested immediately but was ultimately found to have acted in justifiable self-defense after a jury trial.
+The shooter, Alan Colie, was arrested immediately but was ultimately found to have acted in justifiable self-defense after a jury trial.
 The gun used was a handgun, but the specific type of handgun hasn't been publicly disclosed.

 Geography

 The Dulles Town Center CDP is in eastern Loudoun County.
 It is bordered to the north by Virginia State Route 7 (Leesburg Pike) and to the west by Virginia State Route 28.
 Neighboring communities are Sterling to the south and east, Ashburn and Kincora to the west, and Countryside and Cascades to the north.
 Dulles Town Center is 10 mi southeast of Leesburg, the Loudoun county seat, and 27 mi northwest of downtown Washington, D.C.

 According to the U.S. Census Bureau, the CDP has a total area of 6.3 sqkm, of which 0.06 sqkm, or 0.94%, are water.
 The community drains westward to Broad Run, a north-flowing tributary of the Potomac River.